MicheleMorelli/ASCII_art_tool_for_terminal/README.md

 Among the other things, I am planning to add the possibility to export the drawings in different formats, and as strings for different languages.

+## How to use the ASCII Art command line tool ##

+Please note that this code has only been tested on Linux for now, so I am not sure whether it would work as expected in a Windows environment.

+You will need to have Python3 installed to use this tool.

+To use it:
+- Clone this repo somewhere your machine;
+- You can run it with:
+ $./ASCII_Art_Tool

+Alternatively, you can call:
+ $python3 bin/terminal_paint.py

+(The latter method has chances to work also on Windows).

 Have fun! :-)